Fellowships for Women Researchers

 CENTRE FOR TRANSCULTURAL STUDIES / PERTHES COLLECTION

 The Centre for Transcultural Studies / Perthes Collection (FKTS/SP), newly established at the beginning of 2021, is also a central academic body of the University of Erfurt.
 It sees itself as a platform for interdisciplinary research on the historical becoming of today's global world.
 Its research is oriented towards the Gotha collection contexts since the end of the 18th century and focuses in particular on the Perthes Collection.
-The centre pursues independent as well as cooperative research projects, among others on the cartography of the oceans and the maps of Africa and Asia.
+The centre pursues independent as well as cooperative research projects, among others on the cartography of the oceans and the maps of Africa and Asia (further information here).
 It works closely with national and international scholars and strives for close cooperation with academics from the global south.
 The FKTS/SP is headed by Prof. Iris Schröder.